f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 2: Frances Burney's Camilla: Camilla is a generational tale of coming to age, romance, comedy, and morals with comedic and gothic episodes - immensely popular in its time, endorsed by Jane Austin.

-9: Sophia Lee's The Recess, Or A Tale Of Other Times: political intrigue, heroic female lead, sefaring, warfare, gothic castles, marriage — very popular.
+9: Sophia Lee's The Recess, Or A Tale Of Other Times: political intrigue, heroic female lead, seafaring, warfare, gothic castles, marriage — very popular.

 10: Charlotte Smith's Emmeline, Or The Orphan Of The Castle: A Cinderella story of female emancipation, gaining property and standing, where ownership over masonry and bodily autonomy blend.
 Gothic in style.